COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Results and Discussion

-\textbf{Quantitative Results.} \Cref{tab:avec19_calib} reports the ECE values for valence and arousal attributes on the AVEC 2019 corpus.
-For both the attributes, before the application of temperature scaling, COLD fusion has the lowest calibration error when compared to the other models.
+\Cref{tab:avec19_calib} reports the ECE values for valence and arousal attributes on the AVEC 2019 corpus.
+For both attributes, before the application of temperature scaling, COLD fusion has the lowest calibration error when compared to the other models.
 After applying temperature scaling, it is obvious that the ECE values for all the models go down, and the COLD fusion still achieves the lowest error.
 Only in the case of valence, AV context fusion has a marginally lower ECE value compared to the COLD fusion.
 This minor discrepancy could be due to the random search of optimal temperature values and note that here, different models have different optimal temperature values that are tuned for valence and arousal, separately.
-Nevertheless, in all the remaining cases (both before and after temperature scaling), COLD fusion consistently demonstrates lower uncertainty calibration errors in relation to the other fusion models.
-Results on the IEMOCAP corpus, as shown in~\Cref{tab:iemocap_calib}, follow similar trends, validating the effectiveness of the COLD fusion approach in producing well-calibrated uncertainty estimates. \\
+Nevertheless, in all the remaining cases (both before and after temperature scaling), COLD fusion consistently shows lower uncertainty calibration errors w.r.t. the other fusion models.
+Results on the IEMOCAP corpus (see \Cref{tab:iemocap_calib}) show similar trends, validating the effectiveness of the COLD fusion approach in producing well-calibrated uncertainty estimates. \ch{To visually illustrate the uncertainty calibration performance of the COLD fusion model, Appendix.~\ref{app:reliability} compares the reliability diagrams of different unimodal and multimodal dimensional emotion classification models.} \\